 It’s okay to look at your building three different ways.
 Just make sure the focus is clear when you’re looking at what replacement cost to list on your property policy.

 To insure-to-value, your properties and assets have to be accurately and regularly appraised by appraisers with extensive experience in valuing those asset classes.
-Foster Park strongly suggests that you obtain a property valuation from an independent valuator.
+NFP strongly suggests that you obtain a property valuation from an independent valuator.